odin-lang/odin-lang.org/content/docs/overview.md

 }
 ```

-The `core:` prefix is used to state where the import is meant to look; this is called a library collection.
-If no prefix is present, the import will look relative to the current file.
+The `core:` prefix states where the import is meant to look; this is called a library collection.
+If no prefix is present, the import looks relative to the current file.

 **Note**: By convention, the package name is the same as the last element in the import path. `"core:fmt"` package comprises of files that begin with the statement `package fmt`.
 However, this is not enforced by the compiler, which means the default name for the import name will be determined by the last element in the import path if possible.

 A different import name can be used over the default package name:

 ```
 import "core:fmt"
 import foo "core:fmt" // reference a package by a different name